-1 constrictive bronchiolitis, carbonaceous burned lung,

-As an expert in the field I have concluded that these lung disorders are directly related to exposure to airborne hazards, including burn pits, dust storms, improvised explosive devices, and blast-over pressure from mortar-fired rounds.

-As doctors treating these patients, one challenge we face is that there is inadequate screening of these military personnel, who are predisposed to lung injury.
-Lack of screening means they never get diagnosed, they get diagnosed late, or they get diagnosed when it is irreversible.

-16 The dilemma with military personnel who typically do 17 not have asthma, who pass basic training outdoors, whose 18 masks must be fit for deployment at Fort Hood, is that they 19 do not have pre-deployment pulmonary assessments, unlike the 20 Fire Department of New York, which was able to determine lung function reduction after 9/11.
-An otherwise healthy 21 22 soldier who has 100 predicted pre-deployment who goes down 23 to 80 percent has a significant decrease.
+- 1 constrictive bronchiolitis, carbonaceous burned lung, - 2 titanium lung, lung fibrosis, bladder cancer, and pulmonary - 3 ossification, or bone in the lung.
+In one severe case, for - 4 example, one of my patients with lung fibrosis underwent two - 5 lung transplants.
+He just died in December. - As an expert in the field I have concluded that these - 7 lung disorders are directly related to exposure to airborne - 8 hazards, including burn pits, dust storms, improvised - 9 explosive devices, and blast-over pressure from mortar-fired - 10 rounds. - 11 As doctors treating these patients, one challenge we - 12 face is that there is inadequate screening of these military - 13 personnel, who are predisposed to lung injury.
+Lack of - 14 screening means they never get diagnosed, they get diagnosed - late, or they get diagnosed when it is irreversible. - The dilemma with military personnel who typically do - 17 not have asthma, who pass basic training outdoors, whose - 18 masks must be fit for deployment at Fort Hood, is that they - 19 do not have pre-deployment pulmonary assessments, unlike the - 20 Fire Department of New York, which was able to determine - 21 lung function reduction after 9/11.
+An otherwise healthy - 22 soldier who has 100 predicted pre-deployment who goes down - 23 to 80 percent has a significant decrease. - 24 Another challenge we face is that doctors treating - 25 these servicemembers is a lack of information we receive.

-Another challenge we face is that doctors treating these servicemembers is a lack of information we receive.
-1 Without knowing what they are exposed to or potentially 2 exposed to it is hard to prove what caused the ailment.
-For example, last month one patient of mine was denied a consult 3 4 to the East Orange War-Related Illness and Injury Center 5 because the local VA doctor said he did not believe that б that military firefighter's sleep apnea, sinusitis, asthma, 7 and rhinitis were related to deployment, even though he had 8 a positive sleep study during active service.

-9 Even if it is known that there are toxic materials at 10 certain sites, often soldiers visit our academic center 11 without complete documentation of locations of their 12 deployment, so their direct exposure cannot be proven.
-This 13 is especially the case if they were at forward operating 14 bases like Camp Stryker, whose exact location is not on the 15 map.

-I have several recommendations to address these challenges and ensure we are taking care of our servicemembers.
-One, conduct breathing tests before and after deployment.
-Two, revamp the DoD method of documenting locations where military personnel serve.
-Three, utilize newer technology such as wearable particle monitors.

-First, by conducting tests before and after deployment we can determine if there is a reduction in lung function much earlier than if we wait.
-In addition, these data will better enable screening protocols to identify who are
+- 1 Without knowing what they are exposed to or potentially - 2 exposed to it is hard to prove what caused the ailment.
+For - 3 example, last month one patient of mine was denied a consult - 4 to the East Orange War-Related Illness and Injury Center - 5 because the local VA doctor said he did not believe that - 6 that military firefighter's sleep apnea, sinusitis, asthma, - 7 and rhinitis were related to deployment, even though he had - 8 a positive sleep study during active service. - 9 Even if it is known that there are toxic materials at - 10 certain sites, often soldiers visit our academic center - 11 without complete documentation of locations of their - 12 deployment, so their direct exposure cannot be proven.
+This - is especially the case if they were at forward operating - 14 bases like Camp Stryker, whose exact location is not on the - 15 map. - I have several recommendations to address these - 17 challenges and ensure we are taking care of our - 18 servicemembers.
+One, conduct breathing tests before and - 19 after deployment.
+Two, revamp the DoD method of documenting - 20 locations where military personnel serve.
+Three, utilize - 21 newer technology such as wearable particle monitors. - First, by conducting tests before and after deployment - 23 we can determine if there is a reduction in lung function - 24 much earlier than if we wait.
+In addition, these data will - 25 better enable screening protocols to identify who are